 4.1 Representations and Warranties.
 Each Party represents and warrants to the other Party that (a) it has the full corporate right, power and authority to enter into this Agreement and to perform its obligations hereunder, (b) the execution of this Agreement and the performance of its obligations hereunder does not and will not conflict with or result in a breach (including with the passage of time) of its organizational documents, applicable law, or any other agreement to which it is a party, and (c) this Agreement has been duly executed and delivered by such Party and constitutes the valid and binding agreement of such Party, enforceable against such Party in accordance with its terms.

-Producer further represents, warrants and covenants that (i) Producer and its subcontractors have the right to provide Ethos the Sales Leads and customer data, and have obtained all customer consents and provided all required notices necessary to permit Ethos to use the Sales Leads and customer data for any legitimate business purpose; (ii) each communication by Producer and its subcontractors recommending, endorsing and/or promoting the Products (including on digital and/or social media) will comply with all applicable insurance marketing regulations and will clearly and conspicuously disclose Producer’s relationship with Ethos as outlined in the Federal Trade Commission (“FTC”) Guides Concerning the Use of Endorsements and Testimonials in Advertising, 16 C.F.R.
-Part 255, and related FTC Staff guidance posted at https://www.ftc.gov/tips-advice/business-center/guidance/ftcs-endorsement-guides-what-people-are-asking, and (iii) all Sales Leads have supplied “prior express written consent” to receive third-party commercial telephone calls (including artificial voice calls, pre-recorded calls and/or auto-dialed calls) from third parties, including Ethos.
-For purposes of this Agreement, the term “prior express written consent” shall have the same meaning set forth under the Telephone Consumer Protection Act (“TCPA”), with such “prior express written consent” for each Sales Lead hereinafter referred to as a “TCPA Consent”.
-Producer and its subcontractors shall retain the records of each Sales Lead’s TCPA Consent (“Consent Records”) for a minimum of five (5) years following creation of each Consent Record, and shall provide such Consent Records to Ethos within three (3) business days of request at any time.
-The Consent Records shall include, at a minimum, the consent language appearing on online media from which the TCPA Consent was collected/generated, the IP address of the source of the TCPA Consent, and the date and time stamp indicating the time that the TCPA Consent was collected/generated.
+Producer further represents, warrants and covenants that (i) Producer and its subcontractors have (A) the right to provide Ethos the Sales Leads (including, without limitation, such Sales Leads’ Personal Data), and (B) provided all required notices and obtained any necessary consents to permit Ethos to use the Sales Leads (including, without limitation, such Sales Leads’ Personal Data) for any legitimate business purpose; (ii) each communication by Producer and its subcontractors recommending, endorsing and/or promoting the Products (including on digital and/or social media) will (A) comply with all applicable insurance marketing regulations and (B) clearly and conspicuously disclose Producer’s relationship with Ethos as specified in both (1) the Federal Trade Commission (“FTC”) Guides Concerning the Use of Endorsements and Testimonials in Advertising, 16 C.F.R.
+Part 255, and (2) the FTC Staff guidance (as of the Agreement’s Effective Date) posted at https://www.ftc.gov/tips-advice/business-center/guidance/ftcs-endorsement-guides-what-people-are-asking, and (iii) all Sales Leads have supplied “prior express written consent” (or similar term as defined under applicable law) to receive commercial telephone calls, text messages, and SMS messages (including artificial voice calls, pre-recorded calls, as well as auto-dialed calls and texts) from third parties, including Ethos.
+For purposes of this Agreement, the term “prior express written consent” shall have the same meaning set forth in the Telephone Consumer Protection Act (“TCPA”), with such “prior express written consent” for each Sales Lead hereinafter referred to as a “TCPA Consent”.
+Producer and its subcontractors shall retain the records of each Sales Lead’s TCPA Consent (“Consent Records”) for a minimum of five (5) years following creation of each Consent Record, and shall provide such Consent Records to Ethos within three (3) business days of Ethos’s request at any time.
+The Consent Records shall include, at a minimum, the consent language appearing on the online media from which the TCPA Consent was collected/generated, the IP address of the source of the TCPA Consent, and the date and time stamp indicating the time that the TCPA Consent was collected/generated.

 General Disclaimers.
 PRODUCER ACKNOWLEDGES AND AGREES THAT, IN ENTERING INTO THIS AGREEMENT, EXCEPT AS EXPRESSLY SET FORTH HEREIN, IT HAS NOT RELIED UPON ANY WARRANTIES FROM ETHOS, EXPRESS OR IMPLIED, AND THAT ETHOS HAS NOT MADE ANY REPRESENTATIONS, ASSURANCES, OR PROMISES THAT PRODUCER WILL RECEIVE ANY REFERRAL FEES AS A RESULT OF THIS AGREEMENT.
 ETHOS DISCLAIMS ALL REPRESENTATIONS AND WARRANTIES, INCLUDING, WITHOUT LIMITATION, REGARDING THE PRODUCTS AND THE ETHOS MATERIALS (WHICH ARE PROVIDED AS-IS), WHETHER EXPRESS, IMPLIED, OR STATUTORY, ORAL OR IN WRITING, ARISING UNDER ANY LAWS, INCLUDING WITH RESPECT TO ERROR-FREE OPERATION, MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, OR NON- INFRINGEMENT.